 "No one can run ultra-distances without ingesting calories or fluid," he explains.
 "If you get this aspect wrong on race day you'll bonk, get nauseous or bloated, or worse, puke.
 Nutrition is a delicate balance between calories, fluid, electrolytes and exertion.
 The experience is different for every runner and must be practiced in training."

-When it comes to what runs you can expect during training, as with training for shorter races, you should be doing speed workouts, recovery runs and, of course, long runs.
+When it comes to what runs you can expect during ultramarathon training, as with training for shorter races, you should do speed workouts, recovery runs and, of course, long runs.
 Because the race distances are long, you should often train by time versus distance.
 For example, before a marathon, many runners have completed training runs in the 22- to 24-mile range.
-For an ultra, Sharman shares that you want to have run for over two hours to help with endurance, but no more than five hours, due to the amount of recovery needed afterward.
+For an ultra, Sharman says you want to have run for over two hours to help with endurance, but no more than five hours, due to the amount of recovery needed afterward.

-"There's a lot of overlap with road and shorter distance training, but the specific elements become more important as you get closer to race day, whether that's heat adaptation, hill training, altitude acclimatization, wearing a heavy backpack, using trekking poles or many other factors," says Sharman.
+"There's a lot of overlap with road and shorter distance training, but the specific elements become more important as you get closer to race day, whether that's heat adaptation, hill training, altitude acclimatization, wearing a heavy backpack, using trekking poles or many other factors," Sharman says.

 And don't shy away from back-to-back long runs.
-"They're extremely useful and are lower risk for injury or overtraining than extremely long single runs," says Sharman.
+"They're extremely useful and are lower risk for injury or overtraining than extremely long single runs," Sharman says.

 Finding the Right Training Plan